jasoncable/i-can-program-too/manuscript/Chapter05.md

     int j = 4;
     if( j > 4 ) { }

+A> ### Magic Numbers
+A>
+A> While it appears that nullable value types are a bit more work to use due to need to constantly check to see if they are null, they are a vast improvement over what programers used to have to do.
+We would use things called magic numbers.
+To know if a number was not set, programmers would often set an `int` to things like `0`, `-1`, `Int32.MaxValue`, or `Int32.MinValue`.
+These were always bad practices, but they continue to permeate code.
+Unfortunately, there was no better way to signify that an number was not set or invalid.
+Nullable value types fix that by allowing numbers and such to be able to set to null.

 ### Negatives and Positives

 There are two common patterns that are seen when chaining multiple evaluation expressions.
 The first involves checking to see if everything is true; the other involves checking to see if everything is false.
 When checking negative conditions, you separate them with `&&`.
 When checking positive conditions, you separate them with `||`.
 These are not hard and fast rules, but they are common patterns that you will see.